celestiaorg/docs/docs/nodes/full-node.md

 ### Install Golang

-Golang will be installed on this machine in order for us to be able to build the necessary binaries for running the light node.
+Golang will be installed on this machine in order for us to be able to build the necessary binaries for running the full node.
 For Golang specifically, it’s needed to be able to compile Celestia Light Node.

 ```sh